 Additional surveillance for COVID-19/MIS-C in Phase 1 dose-finding and Phase 2/3 selected-dose participants will be conducted as part of the study, given the potential risk of disease enhancement.
-If a participant experiences symptoms, as detailed in Section 8.13 Section 1.1, a COVID-19/MIS-C illness visit and subsequent convalescent visit will occur and an .
-As part of these visits, samples (anterior nasal swab and blood [convalescent visit]) will be taken for antigen and antibody assessment as well as recording of COVID-19/MIS-C-related clinical and laboratory information (including local diagnosis).
+If a participant experiences symptoms, as detailed in Section 8.13, a COVID-19/MIS-C illness visit will occur and an anterior nasal swab) will be taken for antigen assessment as well as recording of COVID-19/MIS-C-related clinical and laboratory information (including local diagnosis).
 For participants in the lower-dose evaluation, COVID-19/MIS-C will be reported as AESIs.